Cisco-AMP/java_security/blog.md

 However, in this scenario a couple things that might help are:
 * Only accept one specific collection implementation.
 * Ensure the `Collection` implementation and `Submission` are declared `final` in their class definitions.
 * Don't use generics in the definition of concrete classes that will be serialized.
-We didn't see why in this exercise, but you might able to figure it out after reading about [Java type erasure](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html).
+We didn't see why in this exercise, but you can probably figure it out after reading about [Java type erasure](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html).
 * ***This list is not exhaustive by any means.***

 These suggestions focus on preventing an attacker from supplying a class of their own design.
 Input validation is an extremely important measure to take in general though.
-Proper input validation can safe guard against common attacks (e.g. SQL injection).
+Proper input validation can safe guard against other common attacks (e.g. SQL injection).

 #### Avoid Java Serialization
 This ties into validating user input.